Why do we have scars?

 - Scar Pads or Paper Tape Silicone gel pads can provide light pressure over the scar resulting in a flattened scar.
 Typically we prescribe wearing this at night.
 If the scar is an odd shape or a piece of silicone will not work an Elastomere or Otoform insert can be made.
 There is also some evidence to support the use of paper tape as well as some of the stretching tapes such as Kinesio or Rocktape.
 Theoretically if the scar has less oxygen it will have an improved appearance.

-- Vibration can help with scars that are very sensitive.
+- Vibration can help with scars that are very sensitive, therapists use vibration to break up scar tissue.
 When introducing vibration for scar management, allow the patient to be in charge of doing the massage as they are able to identify if the vibration is too painful.
-Also if the tips on the massager are too aggressive you can leave the cap on the scar massager and use it to apply gentle pressure.
-If a scar massager is not readily available, an alternative is using the end of an electric toothbrush to massage the scar.
+Also if the tips on the massager for scar tissue are too aggressive you can leave the cap on the scar massager and use it to apply gentle pressure.
+If a vibrating massager for scar tissue is not readily available, an alternative is using the end of an electric toothbrush to massage the scar.

 - Active Range of Motion can prevent joint stiffness and can also prevent tendon adhesions.
 Make sure to have the patient move through full range of motion each time and have the patient perform composite flexion and extension if the injury allows.
 For instance if a patient has a dorsal hand burn you will not only want them to make a fist and flex their wrist you will want them to do these movements together at the same time.